Understanding Software Engineering Agents: A Study of Thought-Action-Result Trajectories: Results

 \subsubsection{\textbf{Analysis of Thought-Thought Relationships}}

 Unlike chain-of-thought reasoning, LLM-agent thoughts are interleaved with actions and their outcomes, influencing subsequent thoughts.
 Table~\ref{tab:unholytable} shows that most thoughts are follow-ups or refinements of previous ones, though distinct patterns emerge per agent.
 For example, \ra{} has the highest number of contradicting thoughts, which are rare in \oh{} and \acr{}.
 GPT-3.5, used by \ra{}, often makes trivial mistakes.
-In bug \textit{Compress\_13}, \ra{} states at iteration 5: \textit{The fix was successful, and all test cases passed...}, but contradicts this at iteration 6: \textit{The previous fixes did not work, and the bug is still present...}.
+In bug \textit{Compress\_13}, \ra{} states at iteration 5: \textit{The fix was successful, and all test cases passed.}, but contradicts this at iteration 6: \textit{The previous fixes did not work, and the bug is still present}.
 Additionally, \ra{} frequently produces redundant thoughts, especially in failing trajectories, often repeating generic statements like \textit{The previous fix failed, I need to suggest a new one} without explaining failure reasons or next steps.

-Divergence between thoughts is notable in \ra{} (37/40 trajectories) and \oh{} (34/40), with both positive and negative effects.
-Diverging from promising paths may mislead the agent, while diverging from unproductive loops enables exploration and balances \emph{exploitation} and \emph{exploration}.
-For example, in \oh{}'s \textit{Django-10924}, iterations 1–6 focus on \textit{FilePathField} implementation, but iteration 7 shifts to reproducing the issue, breaking repetitive code reading and exploring testing and fixing instead.
+Divergence between thoughts is notable in \ra{} (29/40 trajectories) and \oh{} (24/40), with both positive and negative effects.
+Diverging from promising paths may mislead the agent, while diverging from unproductive loops enables exploration and balances exploitation and exploration.
+For example, in \oh{}'s \textit{Django-10924}, iterations 1–6 focus on understanding the implementation of \textit{FilePathField}, but iteration 7 shifts to reproducing the issue, stopping repetitive code reading in favor of testing and fixing.

-\begin{findingsbox}{Relationships between consecutive thoughts} Follow-ups and refinements illustrate iterative reasoning in LLM agents.
+\begin{findingsbox}{Relationships between Consecutive Thoughts} Follow-ups and refinements illustrate iterative reasoning in LLM agents.
 Frequent contradictions and redundancies lead to confusion and resource waste.
 Developers should minimize contradictions and redundancies, while balancing exploitation and exploration using example trajectories or mutation-like mechanisms. \end{findingsbox}